SCHY

 ETF Overview

-Schwab is a well-established and reputable financial services firm with a long history of providing investment products and services.
+Charles Schwab Investment Management, Inc. is a well-established and reputable financial services company with a long history in the investment industry, known for its client-centric approach and comprehensive range of financial products and services.

 Investment Objective

-Seeks to track the total return of the Dow Jones International Dividend 100 Index.
+To seek investment results that correspond generally to the performance of the Dow Jones U.S. Select Dividend Index.

 Investment Approach and Strategy